 How to open a bottle of wine with household items when you’ve lost your corkscrew (and your head).

+No corkscrew?
+No problem!
 Whether you forgot to pack it, keep saying you’ll get around to buying one, or simply can’t find where you put it, not having a corkscrew nearby is not cause for panic.
 No matter where you are or what limited resources you have, you’ll always be able to pop open some vino with these hacks.
+Keep reading to learn how to open wine bottles with everyday household items.

 1. Screw + Screwdriver + Hammer